eclipse-kura/kura/docs/references/mqtt-namespace.md

 The container JSON message is comprised of the following elements:

-* Name: The name of the image.
+* Name: The name of the container image.

 * Version: describes the container image's version.